-Dear visitor of the Collection Regard, the collection will remain closed till beginning of April 2020.
+Dear visitor of the Collection Regard, the collection will remain closed till end of April 2020.
 We wish you all the best.
 As long as no official confinement is official individual visits per appointment can be organized.
 Please contact us at info@collectionregard

 Installation views of exhibitions organized by Collection Regard in its premise as well as in other institutions since 2011